Have you heard of the Why I love My Husband List?

 Your turn!
 Tell me, what do you love about your husband?
 Let us create a vibrant husband-positive spot on the internet where people can be reminded that good men and good marriages still exist!
 Let’s chat in Comments!

 And if you want to learn how to magnify the positive in your love life, make intimacy more fun, less work (because it’s tough to be bold when you just aren’t sure about things!) my new book “The Wedding Night:Embracing Sexual Intimacy as a New Bride provides a road-map for sexual confidence in marriage!
 Find out more here

 Ps.
-In today’s post, I am addressing wives who are in normal relationships, experiencing typical growth pains.
+In today’s post, I am addressing wives who are in mostly well-adjusted relationships, experiencing typical growth pains.
 If you are in a marriage where abuse, harmful addictions, adultery are present, please get help and support.
 You can start by reading these posts: Setting Limits with a Difficult Spouse, When You Don’t Trust Your Husband, When a Wife Feels She Has Done Enough.